If you missed 5 Tips for Relieving Stress (Part One), be sure to read it.

 I wrote in my most recent book, The Joy of Being Disorganized:

 “Laughter is like a spiritual milkshake.
 Laughter is free.
 You’ll never get a statement in the mail for the laughter you’ve used up!
 I laugh at something at least every hour!
-If there was such a thing as being charged by some government bureau like the Federal Bureau of Laugh Management for all the1_woman_laughing laughing I do every month, I’d be afraid to open the statement and see what I owed!
+If there was such a thing as being charged by some government bureau like the Federal Bureau of Laugh Management for all the laughing I do every month, I’d be afraid to open the statement and see what I owed!
 I actually keep an eye out for things that make me laugh.
 I have many friends who are guaranteed to crack me up when I make a connection with them.
 My husband makes me laugh, all five of my kids are very funny and make me laugh, and really, I’m not embarrassed to admit that I often crack myself up!”

 My mother told me I was a sulky child.
 I don’t remember that phase because she literally timed it out of me.
 I’d be in one of my “moods,” and I remember her saying, “Pam, if you’re going to pout, you need to go do it in your room, and you’ve got ten minutes to get over it and be happy again.”
 I remember going to my room and feeling so, so sorry for myself.
 I’d whine and tell myself how sad and unfair something was, and then I’d hear that timer ding, and my mother would be at the door with a hug and a kiss and a starting-over plan of action.
 It was wonderful how good it felt to start over and wipe the slate clean!
 If you haven’t laughed really hard by the end of a given day, you could use your timer to challenge yourself to laugh in the next ten minutes.

 Everything in your home (including you) should make you feel good.
-If you need some inspiration, consider 14_deerputting items in your home that are certain to make you giggle!”
+If you need some inspiration, consider putting items in your home that are certain to make you giggle!”
 Someday, I’ll tell you the story behind this deer that hangs on the wall in our home.

 2. Enlist Help

 Moms are often expected to do everything related to home care and child care, and that often leads them to think: ‘what about me?’
 Make your job easier by getting help.
 That’s why I developed the House Fairy.
-In the Mama’s Little Helper Program, the House Fairy tells kids they can do 11_The_House_Fairychores, keep their rooms neat and tidy and help with laundry and cooking meals.
+In the Mama’s Little Helper Program, the House Fairy tells kids they can do chores, keep their rooms neat and tidy and help with laundry and cooking meals.
 Don’t overlook the option of delegating jobs to kids, and this is where the House Fairy can really help you.

 Another good idea is to trade babysitting with other moms.
 There are often ways to hire affordable help for extra things like cleaning or cooking, to make your lifestyle less hectic.